Agr-IoT/LEACH/README.md

 ## Licenses

-The developed mobility models are released under GPL v3.0 license.
+The developed mobility models are released under LGPL v3.0 license.

 ## Questions or Comments